Home Institution: Princeton University

 • Integration: Python integration with other languages

-• Configuration & Distribution: Managing and deploying complex software environments
+• Configuration & Deployment: Managing and distributing complex software environments

 A problem I’m grappling with: